wingrunr21/hassio-xcel-itron-mqtt/README.md

    - The addon will also populate an `ldfi` configuration option by reading the `ldfi` from the cert/key in that directory.
 This is for your information only.
 Changing this setting will not change your `ldfi` as that is calculated from the certificates themselves.
 4. Take the generated LDFI over to the [Meters and Devices](https://my.xcelenergy.com/MyAccount/s/meters-and-devices/manage-meters-and-devices) and add a new device.
 Fill out the form with your LDFI and wait for Xcel to send you an email that a new device was successfully added.
 5. Restart the addon and you should hopefully see a new device show up under Home Assistant's MQTT integration
-6. Head over to the Energy dashboard and choose the right devices for Home Assistant to use for its electrical tracking.
+6. Head over to the [Energy dashboard config](https://my.home-assistant.io/redirect/config_energy/) and choose the right devices for Home Assistant to use for its electrical tracking.
+See [DOCS.md](xcel-itron-mqtt/DOCS.md) or the documentation tab in the addon for more details

 ## Future